 Heartland Alliance’s National Immigrant Justice Center (NIJC) received data on every immigration detainer issued from 2007 through September 2010.
 The data, received through a Freedom of Information request, provides useful information on the police encounters that led to individuals’ arrests and the number of detainers U.S. Immigration and Customs Enforcement (ICE) issued to each local law enforcement agency.
+Click here for more background and resources regarding immigration detainers.

 What are immigration detainers?